Skip to main content

 Biography

-Dr. Scarcelli’s research interests have been encompassing a very broad range of scientific topics within the automotive field, from internal combustion engines fueled by alternative gaseous fuels, to advanced gasoline engine concepts and advanced ignition technologies.
-He has been conducting applied as well as fundamental research, some examples of the latter being fundamental studies of high-pressure gaseous fuel injection, fundamental studies of conventional and non-conventional ignition processes, high-fidelity modeling of highly under-expanded gas jets, and physics of thermal and non-thermal plasmas.
-Dr. Scarcelli has been positioning himself as one of the lead researchers worldwide in applying computational fluid dynamics (CFD) to conduct multi-dimensional simulations for spark-ignition (SI) engines, advanced ignition and SI combustion concepts, gaseous fuels (hydrogen and natural gas) for engines, high-pressure gaseous injection, plasma assisted ignition technologies, compression ignition and dual-fuel engines, co-optimization of fuels and engines, and more.
+Throughout the last 20+ years in research, Dr. Scarcelli’s interests have been encompassing a very broad range of scientific topics within the transportation, power generation, and industrial fields, from internal combustion engines to gas turbines and industrial burners.
+Dr. Scarcelli has been conducting applied as well as fundamental research, some examples of the latter being fundamental studies of high-pressure gaseous fuel injection, fundamental studies of conventional and non-conventional ignition processes, high-fidelity modeling of highly under-expanded gas jets, and physics of thermal and non-thermal plasmas.
+Dr. Scarcelli has been positioning himself as one of the lead researchers worldwide in applying computational fluid dynamics (CFD) to conduct multi-dimensional simulations for spark-ignition (SI) engines, advanced ignition and SI combustion concepts, gaseous fuels (hydrogen and natural gas) for engines, high-pressure gaseous injection, plasma assisted ignition technologies, compression ignition and dual-fuel engines, co-optimization of fuels and engines, high-altitude relight processes for aviation, alternative fuels for industrial burners, and more.

 Dr. Scarcelli received his Ph.D. in Engineering of Energy-Environment from the University of Rome Tor Vergata”, Italy, in 2008, with the Ph.D. dissertation Lean-Burn Operation for Natural Gas/Air Mixtures: the Dual-Fuel Engines”.
 He also received a Master Science in Mechanical Engineering from the University of Rome Tor Vergata”, Italy, in 2004, with a M.S.
 Dissertation Numerical Simulation of Combustion in a SI Engine Fueled by Natural Gas”.

-In 15+ years of research, Dr. Scarcelli has authored 1 book chapter, 28 journal articles, 45 peer reviewed papers, and additional 13 conference papers.
-He has been invited to give a number of oral presentations at several meetings, including SAE events, ASME events, AIAA events, DOE Program Review Meetings, User Conferences, etc. In addition to authoring several SAE and ASME journal articles, Dr. Scarcelli has also published his work in several prestigious journals, e.g., International Journal of Engine Research, Plasma Source Science and Technology, International Journal of Heat and Fluid Flow, Journal of Physics D: Applied Physics, Experimental Thermal and Fluid Science, Journal of Automobile Engineering, International Journal of Hydrogen Energy, Energy & Fuels.
+In 20 years of research, Dr. Scarcelli has authored 2 book chapters, almost 50 journal articles, 50+ peer reviewed papers, and additional 15+ conference papers.
+He has been invited to give more than 50 oral presentations at several meetings, including SAE events, ASME events, AIAA events, DOE Program Review Meetings, User Conferences, etc. In addition to authoring several SAE and ASME journal articles, Dr. Scarcelli has also published his work in several prestigious journals, e.g., Combustion and Flame, Proceedings of the Combustion Institute, SAE International Journal of Engines, ASME Journal Engineering Gas Turbines Power, ASME Journal Energy Resource Technologies, International Journal of Engine Research, Plasma Source Science and Technology, International Journal of Heat and Fluid Flow, Journal of Physics D: Applied Physics, Experimental Thermal and Fluid Science, Journal of Automobile Engineering, International Journal of Hydrogen Energy, Energy & Fuels, Fuel, and more.

 Professional Experience